IanWE/AsSeasonChanges-code/README.md

 | `active_learning.py` | Verifies effectiveness in an Active Learning context (Table 5). | G-MoE demonstrates better performance in general |

 > [!TIP]
 > **Quick start:** Please run `python process_apigraph.py` and `python process_data_bundle.py` to generate the apigraph dataset and malscanscb datasets before running the above scripts.
-Alternatively, if you only need quick verification, you can modify the scripts by replacing the uncommented for‑loop with the existing for‑loop that traverses all datasets.
+Alternatively, if you only need quick verification, you can modify the scripts by replacing the uncommented for‑loop (dense feature only) with the existing for‑loop that traverses all datasets.